-A good time to discuss your assessment with an appraiser from the Assessor's Office is during the open-book session.
+A good time to discuss your assessment with an appraiser from the Assessor’s Office is during the open-book session.
 If after discussing the value with an appraiser you are still in disagreement, you may appeal your assessment at the Board of Review.
-For additional information regarding the appeal process, you may refer to the Wisconsin Department of Revenue’s publication entitled: Property Assessment Appeal Guide for Wisconsin Real Property Owners.
+For additional information regarding the appeal process, you may refer to the Wisconsin Department of Revenue’s publication entitled: 2021 Guide for Property Owners.

 Dane County provides general assessment information on their web site Access Dane.
 Please keep in mind that if the assessment roll is not complete for that year, the assessments for the previous year are carried over into the current year on the web site until final values are received from the municipality.
 Property assessment rolls are also kept in the City Assessor's Office for viewing.
 If you would like specific information for properties located in the City of Fitchburg, information can be found at AssessorData, or you may contact the Assessing Department’s main line at 608-270-4235.
 Manufacturing property is not assessed at the local level.
 The Wisconsin Department of Revenue assesses all manufacturing property in the State of Wisconsin.